Elton John details story behind Watford FC takeover with Graham Taylor for novel

 The rock star was chairman and owner of the club when they rose from the Fourth Division to the First Division in the 1970s and 1980s and the brink of the league title.

-Under manager Taylor, Watford finished second behind champions Liverpool during the 1982-83 season and he also guided the team to the only FA Cup final of their history – a 2-0 defeat against Everton – the following year.
+Under manager Taylor, Watford finished second behind champions Liverpool during the 1982-83 season and he also guided the team to the FA Cup final for the first time in their history – a 2-0 defeat against Everton – the following year.

 Taylor left for Aston Villa, and latterly England, before having a second spell at Vicarage Road from 1996 to 2001 and served as chairman of the club in 2009 for two years – before his death in January 2017 aged 72.